svakam/sign-ps-script/README.md

 4. In this session, run the helper script with the user-prompted file path being the helper script.
 5. Exit the session.

-If successful, you should have
+If successful, you should have some copies of the certificate ```ATA Authenticode``` installed in your "Local Computer" cert store.
+In addition, your helper script should now contain a digital signature at the end of the file.

+Just run this now-authorized helper script against any unsigned script.